Symmetry-Aware Transformer Training for Automated Planning: Introduction

-We propose a novel symmetry-aware contrastive learning objective for transformers that explicitly accounts for the symmetries present in planning problems, guiding the model to learn representations that are equivariant to these symmetries (see Figure~\ref{fig:dl_encoder}).
-While we largely consider the context of automated planning, this novel objective is applicable to any task using transformer tokens that primarily represent identifiers.
+We propose a symmetry-aware contrastive learning objective for transformers that explicitly accounts for the symmetries present in planning problems, guiding the model to learn representations that are equivariant to these symmetries (see Figure~\ref{fig:dl_encoder}).
+While we focus on automated planning, this objective is applicable to any task using transformer tokens that primarily represent identifiers.
 To address remaining symmetries in the input representation, we highlight the importance of architectural choices, especially the omission of explicit positional encodings.
 Furthermore, we use a compositional tokenization scheme along with a transformer encoder, benefiting from its inherent permutation-equivariance.
+We denote our architectures as \textbf{Sym}metry-Aware \textbf{T}ransformers (SymT).

-We evaluate our approach in two different settings: 1) \emph{plan generation} using an encoder-decoder and 2) \emph{heuristic prediction} using an encoder-only transformer.
-We demonstrate experimentally that our symmetry-aware contrastive learning objective and our architectural innovations significantly improve the model's planning ability compared to the PlanGPT baseline in three of the four evaluated domains.
-Especially the capacity to extrapolate to harder planning problems is improved, allowing our models to find plans for many tasks that PlanGPT fails to solve.
-Our findings showcase the importance of explicitly addressing input symmetries to unlock the full potential of transformers for automated planning and general reasoning tasks that use variable names.
+We evaluate our approach in two different settings: \mbox{1) \emph{plan generation}} using an encoder-decoder ($\text{SymT}^{\text{ED}}$) and \mbox{2) \emph{heuristic prediction}} using an encoder-only transformer ($\text{SymT}^{\text{E}}$).
+Our experiments show that our symmetry-aware contrastive learning objective and architectural innovations significantly improve planning performance compared to the PlanGPT baseline in three of the four evaluated domains, particularly in extrapolating to harder planning problems where our models find plans for many tasks that PlanGPT fails to solve.
+These findings showcase the importance of explicitly addressing input symmetries to unlock the full potential of transformers for automated planning and general reasoning tasks that use variable names.